Skip to main content

 Q: How do I find out more information about what community service options are available?

-A: The Automated Speed Enforcement Community Service website provides information about what type of community service is available, including litter cleanup, and park maintenance.
+A: The Automated Speed Enforcement Community Service website provides information about what type of community service is available, including litter cleanup and park maintenance.
 Only community service opportunities listed on the website are accepted.

 Q: How do I sign up for community service?

-A: You must select the community service option at ZeroFatality.com within 30 days from the date of issuance of the system fine notice.
-You cannot sign up directly on the Automated Speed Enforcement Community Service website without visiting ZeroFatality.com first.
-Please do not call to sign up for community service; you must sign up online.
-If you are experiencing difficulty while trying to sign up for Community Service, please see our Automated Speed Enforcement Community Service Guide.
+A: You must opt in to community service within 30 days from the date of issuance of the system fine notice.
+You cannot sign up directly on the Automated Speed Enforcement Community Service website without following the instructions on the citation first.

 Q: Can I challenge the issuance of a system fine notice?